RedaB2/PeltonGPT/readme.md

 I welcome contributions!
 Please fork the repository and submit a pull request.
 For major changes, open an issue first. 🛠️

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details. 📜

 ## 📞 Contact

 For any questions, contact me at boutayeb.reda@icloud.com